hotosm/uav-mapping-guidelines/content/pages/annex-1.md

 ---

-# Annex 1.
-Applying for Approvals in Fiji and Tonga for October 2017 UAV Field Testing
+## Applying for Approvals in Fiji and Tonga for October 2017 UAV Field Testing

 Fiji